 Learn about our portfolio management services for a more in-depth understanding of our investment approach.

 We have determined that very few alternative strategies make sense.
 When we do employ them, we generally favor direct investment in private companies or funds where the principals are known personally to the client.
 For clients holding these, we have extensive experience with tracking and pricing, as well as established relationships with self-directed IRA custodians to facilitate tax-advantaged investments.
 We can also complete a valuation of a private firm for a separate engagement.

 Generally, no. Depending upon tax, lending or professional considerations, it may be advisable to retain certain assets.
 We may plan to transition out of them over time or "work around" them.
 If you establish that there are certain positions you want held, we will maintain and report on them in your portfolio.

-For clients that wish to have specific holdings or engage in speculation, we'll establish a separate "Buy and Hold Account" and assist them in executing established techniques or conduct research to help them develop their own custom investment strategies.
+For clients that wish to have specific holdings or engage in speculation, we'll establish a separate non-discretionary account and assist them in executing established trading algorithms or conduct research to help them develop their own custom strategies.

 You may also indicate that certain stocks or bonds be included (or excluded) from your portfolio.